OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-03.md

 ## 2 Chronicles 3:1

-Then Solomon began to build the house of the Lord in Jerusalem on Mount Moriah,
+Solomon initiated the construction of the house of the Lord in Jerusalem on Mount Moriah,

 > where the Lord had appeared to his father David,
-> at the place that David had prepared on the threshing floor of Ornan the Jebusite.
+> at the location that David had prepared on the threshing floor of Ornan the Jebusite.

 ---